-Accept an injury settlement until your injuries are fully healed – Many times, people are pressured to settle, before they have fully healed, resulting in them receiving less money than they should.
-In most cases, a good attorney will advise against this.
+- Accept a settlement before your injuries are healed – In many cases, people are pressured into settling a case early, before they have completely healed.
+This often results in you receiving less money than your claim is worth.
+Most attorneys will advise against this.

 - File a lawsuit without an attorney – You may think this is a way to cut costs, but it can actually end up costing you more money in the long run.
 The majority of lawsuits following a car accident are complicated.
 An attorney can help you to understand all the legal details and represent your interests.

 After the Accident Do’s

 On the other hand, if you have been involved in a car accident, there are several actions you should take: